KhushiML/Regression_Projects/README.md

 location, and time elapsed is explicitly recorded.
 Bike sharing systems therefore function as a sensor network, which can be used for studying mobility in a city.

+## Problem Statement
+In this project, Our task is to combine historical usage patterns with weather data in order to forecast hourly bike rental demand.